 5. Security, including virus protection, single sign-on, firewalls and VPNs

-Really?
-ERP, firewalls and VPNs?
-That seems a little, well, 1990s.
-And they aren’t likely to be the type of strategic business-focused initiatives that CEOs are most interested in.
-Now, in fairness, the CIO priority list above reflects the kinds of initiatives and projects that many companies need, or at least need to be better at, so at the technology level the responses are understandable.
+These aren’t likely to be the type of strategic business-focused initiatives that CEOs are most interested in.
+Now, in fairness, the CIO priority list above reflects the kinds of initiatives and projects that many companies need, or at least need to be better at, so at the technology level of the responses are understandable.

 It’s just that these are not the types of things that will get the CEO and rest of the executive staff too excited about what IT is bringing to the table.
-And while strictly speaking it isn’t the CIO’s job to get the CEO excited about IT, for CIOs interested in making a difference in their organizations, it is.
+And while strictly speaking it isn’t the CIO’s job to get the CEO excited about IT, it is for CIOs interested in making a difference in their organizations.

 The good news is that there is a way to fix this problem.

-The reason it is difficult is because there is only one way to accomplish it—and that is by spending time with each other.
+The reason it is difficult is because there is only one way to accomplish it — and that is by spending time with each other.
 And by spending time, I mean more than a weekly or monthly status meeting or a place on the biweekly executive staff meeting agenda.
-Rather, it means each individual committing and investing the time to describe and explain what they do, why they do it, and what that will likely mean to each other going forward.
+Rather, it means each individual committing and investing the time to describe and explain what they do, why they do it, and what that will likely mean to each other and the business going forward.

-Try thinking about it this way: Have you ever had any kind of successful relationship—business or personal—that didn’t require some time to get to know the other party at something deeper than a superficial level?
-Given everyone's demanding schedules, this time-to-talk can be difficult to accomplish, but the investment upfront will pay ample dividends in the future.
+Try thinking about it this way: Have you ever had any kind of successful relationship—business or personal — that didn’t require some time to get to know the other party at something deeper than a superficial level?
+Given everyone’s demanding schedules, this time to talk can be difficult to find, but the investment upfront will pay ample dividends in the future.

 Second, once a mutual understanding has been established, it’s important the CIO and the CEO keep in synch on the types of issues and decisions that they now know will impact each other.
-It’s not needed for every issue and decision—only those that requires the support, guidance and perspective of the other.
-That’s another thing that sounds easier than it is to accomplish, but with some practice and experience—and, when necessary, some candid communication—it can be done.
+It’s not needed for every issue and decision — only those that require the support, guidance and perspective of the other.
+That’s another thing that sounds easier than it is to accomplish, but with some practice and experience — and, when necessary, some candid communication — it can be done.